Learn to manage eczema with appropriate care

 This weakens the skin’s protective barrier, further allowing irritants to get in, making the skin even more irritated, so it may appear red.
 It’s important to try not to scratch your skin as this could cause more damage.

 You might also notice your skin changes over time, and at times your eczema gets worse and flares up.
-If this happens, your skin can become very red, weepy and itchy.
-But there are many things you can do to help manage your symptoms, and a good skincare routine can help keep them at bay.

 Speak to your doctor if you think you might have eczema or if you have any other concerns about your skin.

-How can you treat eczema?
+How can you manage eczema?